Telangana: By-poll results a challenge to KCR’s single-handed rule

 BC vs Dora narrative

 Etela Rajender cleverly projected the by-poll as a fight for self-respect, personifying himself as a victim of subjugation, perpetuated by KCR like a typical dora — a feudal lord.
 Rajender is a backward class (BC) leader from the Mudiraj community.
-In the process, he let his point go down well with people that the self-pride of backward classes was “not getting the due respect” under KCR’s rule.
-The pitch did not only generate sympathy for him, but got the whole of backward class rallying for him.
-Since KCR is a Velama, a resource-rich upper-caste, Rajender had an advantage.
+In the process, he let his point go down well with people that the backward classes were “not getting the due respect” under KCR’s rule.
+The pitch did not only generate sympathy for him, but got the whole community rallying for him.
+Since KCR is a Velama, a resource-rich upper-caste, Rajender had an advantage here.

 It is not the first time that KCR is accused of hurting self-pride of the backward community.
 Kalvakuntla Kavitha, KCR’s daughter, allegedly humiliated Rajya Sabha member D. Srinivas of Munnuru Kapu, another dominant caste in BCs in Telangana.
 Srinivas is a senior leader from the TRS and contemporary of KCR in politics.
 As Kavitha pressed for action against Srinivas, the sulking leader kept himself away from the party activities for a long time.